iymarch/csharp-notebook-example/README.md

 # csharp-notebook-example
-This is simple c# notebook example
+This is simple notebook example